 Canadian Driver Traffic Violations

 New York is located next to Canada.
 This means plenty of drivers from Ontario, Quebec and other provinces regularly enter the state.
 As a result, many Canadian drivers receive a traffic ticket or get charged with a serious motor vehicle offense, such as DWI.

 The state of New York and the provinces of Quebec and Ontario have reciprocity agreements.
 Under these agreements, New York driving infractions are reported back to the home province of the Canadian drivers, and vice versa.
 This means that Canadian drivers who commit traffic violations while driving through New York face penalties from both New York and their home province.
-The interaction between New York and the Canadian provinces isn't always easy to understand, but our are experienced in dealing with these situations.
+The interaction between New York and the Canadian provinces isn’t always easy to understand, but we are experienced in dealing with these situations.